helium/HIP/0071-scaling-helium-transparently.md

 ## Formalising Governance Structures and Transparency

-Currently the network js supposedly governed by the Helium Foundation (after renaming from DEWI in March 2022).
+Currently the network is supposedly governed by the Helium Foundation (after renaming from DEWI in March 2022).
 However the lines between the Helium Foundation and Nova Labs as the company behind the core development of the network are at best blurred as it stands.
 The Helium Foundation (unlike similar bodies) still has not published any bylaws and/or terms of reference.
 There does not seem to be any transparency on who current office holders are and/or if any (perceived or real) conflict of interests are disclosed.

 ## Governance